RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-07/creating-add-to-cart-page.md

 [](youtube:8HoOOhY8omU)

 ### Objectives
-In this lab, you will:
+In this lab, you:
-- Create a page that allows users to add and edit products in the Shopping Cart
+- Create a page that allows users to add and edit products in the Shopping Cart.

 ## Task 1: Create a Modal Page
 Create a Modal Page to add products to the cart.